apara/templateTrouble/readme.md

 Here, the STAGE is built right when the build method is invoked.
 The repository was updated to reflect the first version of the solution.

-See complete discussion of this the issue behind this repository here: http://stackoverflow.com/questions/31887042/not-sure-how-to-fix-this-issue-with-java-generics
+See complete discussion of this the issue here: http://stackoverflow.com/questions/31887042/not-sure-how-to-fix-this-issue-with-java-generics